Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 Inside the brain, something interesting also happens.

 The areas responsible for decision making and planning become active.
-Once a decision is made, your brain begins organising your attention and behaviour around that direction.
+Once a decision is made, your brain begins organising your attention and behaviour around that direction and the intention is set.

 Your focus changes.